thhdragon/ff5m/docs/PRINTING.md

 If there is a pending temperature change operation (initiated by the mod only, Klipper's M109 and M190 won't work), you can cancel the wait using the `M108` macro.
 This cancels any active wait and execute `CANCEL_PRINT` if printing is active.

+For detailed instructions on configuring your slicer, refer to the [Slicing](../docs/SLICING.md) section.

 > [!WARNING]
-> After uninstalling the mod, some printer parameters may revert to stock defaults.
+> After installing the mod, some printer parameters may revert to stock or change.
 This can affect settings like Z-Offset and Mesh Bed Leveling.
 It is **strongly recommended** to review and recalibrate these settings to avoid potential damage.

 ## Bed Collision Protection